[fibosearch]

 Rebel Revolt (Spy Mission)

-Teen Halloween parties
+Teen Thanksgiving parties

 Treasonous spy mission to take down a government facility.